 You will also get better results using loose tea in a teapot, rather than teabags.
 Loose tea is not ground as fine as the tea in tea bags, as it has more room to circulate in the pot.
-The finer tea is ground the more bitter tannin is released.
+The finer the tea is ground, the more bitter tannin is released.
 Use a tea strainer to avoid getting tea leaves in your cup.

 By Kevin Hickey

-- The British style 3.1 gram teabags have 50% more tea than the US style string and tag 2.1 gram teabags.
+- The British style 3.1 gram teabags have 50% more tea than the US style string and tag at 2.1 gram teabags.
 The teabags are larger and so the tea has more room to brew.

 - Loose leaf tea brewed in a teapot makes the best tasting tea.